ga4gh/compliance/test-data/README_COMPLIANCE_DATA.md

 The class `org.ga4gh.cts.api.TestData` in the GA4GH compliance test suite (`TestData.java` in the `cts-java` module) describes the server's data as the compliance tests expect it to be.
 If you make any additions or changes to the existing compliance test data, you will almost certainly need to make corresponding changes to the `TestData` class.

 The data contained here will likely need to be converted to a machine-optimized, indexed form for use with a server.
+For example, to obtain compressed and indexed files for use with the reference server,

+### Reference:

+    bgzip -c <reference_file>.fa > <reference_file>.fa.gz
+    samtools faidx <reference_file>.fa.gz

+### Reads:

+    samtools view -b -h -o <reads_file>.bam <reads_file>.sam samtools index <reads_file>.bam

+### Variants:

+    bgzip -c <variants_file>.vcf > <variants_file>.vcf.gz
+    tabix -p vcf <variants_file>.vcf.gz

-Please refer to
-[samtools](http://www.htslib.org/doc/samtools.html) and [tabix](http://www.htslib.org/doc/tabix.html) for details on converting the data to your preferred indexed binary format.
+Please refer to [samtools](http://www.htslib.org/doc/samtools.html) and [tabix](http://www.htslib.org/doc/tabix.html) for any further details on converting the data to your preferred indexed binary format.

 ## License and contact